 I’ll be the first to tell you that nothing is wrong with him.

 He was, however, born with a rare craniofacial syndrome called Pfeiffer syndrome.
-You’d probably squint your eyes and say you’ve never heard of it and have no idea what it actually means, and I wouldn’t be surprised, because I didn’t either.
+You’d probably squint your eyes and say you’ve never heard of it and have no idea what it means, and I wouldn’t be surprised, because I didn’t either.
 But you’d be in luck, because I would happily tell you all about Pfeiffer syndrome!

 Pfeiffer syndrome if a craniofacial syndrome that affects the growth and development of various bone and tissue throughout the body.
 1 in 100,000; those are the odds of having a child with Pfeiffer syndrome.
 Mainly the skull, face, hands, and feet are affected, but the rest of the body is fair game.
-Because the skull and facial bones are involved his appearance is different from most of the world, and that’s what make people stop and stare.
+Because the skull and facial bones are involved, his appearance is different from most of the world, and that’s what makes people stop and stare.

 Year after year he has MRI’s and intense eye exams to check for intracranial pressure.
-If/when there is intracranial pressure neuro and plastic surgeons have to go in and release the skull sutures, so his brain can continue to grow and develop.
+If/when there is intracranial pressure, neuro and plastic surgeons have to go in and release the skull sutures, so his brain can continue to grow and develop.
 He has to have yearly sleep studies to check his breathing because he is prone to sleep apnea.
 These are the major issues for us, but there are lots of little issues that arise because of the syndrome.
 But, this gives you the gist of what our biggest concerns are.

 I will see the wonder in your eyes as I explain, and I will quickly add that it’s a random, spontaneous mutation that causes Pfeiffer syndrome.
-I know the thought of, “What happened?”, crosses your mind, because I had the same question.
+I know the thought of, “What happened?”, crosses your mind because I had the same question.
 But, there is nothing anyone did or didn’t do to cause it to happen – it just did.

-Before Jameson was born I had never heard of craniofacial syndromes, let alone Pfeiffer syndrome.
+Before Jameson was born, I had never heard of craniofacial syndromes, let alone Pfeiffer syndrome.
 And we did not know anything was out of the ordinary before he was born.
-In the moments, days, and weeks, after his birth we were in a daze.
-It was confusing, and scary.
+In the moments, days, and weeks, after his birth, we were in a daze.
+It was confusing and scary.
 I didn’t know what the road ahead held.
 I didn’t know what kind of life we’d have.

 Here we are six years later, multiple surgeries, and I proudly exclaim that we have an extraordinary child, and I am indeed the lucky one to be a part of his life.
 The doctors appointments, and exams, and follow-ups may not be normal to most, it is our normal, and he is every bit a normal boy.